wh-alice/mig_visualstudio/vs/test_notintoc/--how-to--play-back-an-action-recording.md

 ---
-title: "- How to: Play Back an Action Recording | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016"
+title: "- How to: Play Back an Action Recording" ms.custom: "" ms.date: "09/28/2016"
 ms.prod: "visual-studio-tfs-dev14"